duckietown/book-opmanual-duckiedrone/src/flying/environment-setup.md

 To make it possible for you to develop your own code on the drone, you need to set up a docker workspace from the source code of the repository `pidrone_pkg`.

-1. Run `ssh duckie@yourdrone` from your base station to ssh into your drone.
+1. Run `ssh duckie@[yourdrone].local` from your base station to ssh into your drone.
 The password is `quackquack`.

 1. Clone the repository to your Duckiedrone's SD card and switch to the branch `ente`: